normalgamer/Assembly-OS/01_bootsector/README.md

 ```
 The ``jmp $`` instruction means "jump to the current address", creating an infinite loop as the example above.

-The next instruction is used to tell the assembler to fill the rest of the bootsector with zeroes, minus the size of the previous code.
+The next instruction is used to tell the assembler to fill the rest of the bootsector with zeroes, minus the last two bytes (it's a bit more complicated, you can google it to find more about it).
 And the last instruction is "define word", which writes a double byte, our boot signature.

 If you're anxious to try it, run the following two commands to compile and run the bootsector.